 MP appreciates the input and participation of relicensing stakeholders in the Grand Rapids relicensing process.
-MP believes the limited degree of Project effects associated with this small, ROR facility with a limited operating band, in concert with the diligent input of relicensing stakeholders, has allowed MP to provide FERC with a thorough License Application to allow FERC to conduct its environmental analyses and issue a new license for the Project.
+MP believes the limited degree of Project effects associated with this small, run-of-river facility with a limited operating band, in concert with the diligent input of relicensing stakeholders, has allowed MP to provide FERC with a thorough License Application to allow FERC to conduct its environmental analyses and issue a new license for the Project.

-The Grand Rapids Project is a part of MP's hydroelectric portfolio and contributes to MP's vision to deliver 100 percent carbon-free energy to customers reliably and affordably by 2050.
-MP is committed to a sustainable future for the climate, customers, and communities while delivering safe, reliable, and affordable power.
 Our relicensing team looks forward to continuing working with FERC's staff, resource agencies, Indian Tribes, local governments, non-governmental organizations, and members of the public in support of relicensing this renewable energy facility.
-If there are any questions regarding the FLA or the overall relicensing process for the Project, please do not hesitate to contact me at (218) 725-2101 or at the email address above.
+If there are any questions regarding the DLA or the overall relicensing process for the Project, please do not hesitate to contact me at (218) 725-2101 or at the email address above.

-Mora Rosemore
+nova Rosemore

-Nora Rosemore Manager - Renewable Business Operations Minnesota Power
+Nora Rosemore Hydro Operations Superintendent Minnesota Power

-Attachments: Distribution List FLA
+Attachments: Distribution List DLA